orientechnologies/orientdb-docs/Fetching-Strategies.md

 ## Format for Fetch Plans

+In boths scopes, the fetchplan syntax is the same.
 In terms of their use, Fetch Plans are strings that you can use at run-time on queries and record loads.
 The syntax for these strings is,

 <pre>
 [[<code class="replaceable">levels</code>]]<code class="replaceable">fieldPath</code>:<code class="replaceable">depthLevel</code>